Inside City Hall

 What’s more, McKenzie’s reputation as an abrasive administrator was so well established in Boston that she had reportedly even alienated the city’s then-mayor, Thomas Menino.

-A former BRA executive predicted to The Brew, “She’ll last six months, max.”
-Not a favorable omen for a position which Rawlings-Blake said was critical to her vision of bringing 10,000 new families to the city over the next 10 years.
+“She’ll last six months, max,” a former BRA executive predicted to The Brew.
+Not a favorable omen for a position that Rawlings-Blake said was critical to her vision of attracting 10,000 new families to the city over the next 10 years.

-During last year’s City Council hearings over Harbor Point, McKenzie alternately appeared “out of the loop” during the intense politicking for TIF tax subsidies and personally livid at Carl Stokes, chairman of the Council committee reviewing the tax breaks.
+During the City Council hearings over Harbor Point, McKenzie alternately appeared “out of the loop” during the intense politicking for TIF tax subsidies and personally livid at Carl Stokes, chair of the Council committee reviewing the tax breaks.

-McKenzie’s supporters proclaimed the Council’s approval of the tax subsidies was a victory for her economic development agenda, but others said the heavy lifting was done by BDC’s managing director of real estate, Darrell A. Doan.
+McKenzie’s supporters proclaimed the Council’s approval of the tax subsidies was a victory for her economic development agenda.

 Fleeing Staff

 Doan’s surprise resignation – first reported by The Brew in early March – was part of an exodus of staff.
-By that time, at least six senior staffers had left the agency.
-Over the same period, McKenzie had gone through at least four administrative assistants, sources told this website.
+By that time, at least six senior officials had left the agency.
+Over the same period, McKenzie had gone through at least four administrative assistants, sources said.

-Questioned, Rawlings-Blake publicly stood by McKenzie, praising her leadership and attributing the staff turnover to the normal transition process under new leadership.
+Questioned about the turnover, Rawlings-Blake publicly stood by McKenzie, praising her leadership and attributing the staff churn to the normal transition process under new leadership.
 Privately, the mayor and her top staff were not pleased.

 Tonight the mayor, in a written press release, again praised McKenzie for her “dedicated service to my administration and to the City of Baltimore,” adding that “as a result of her hard work, the BDC is creating the city’s economic development plan, attracting new businesses to Baltimore and promoting neighborhood revitalization.”

-Her departure marks the latest in a string of top-level cabinet changes in the administration.
-Just a week ago, Finance Director Harry Black left his post after 2½ years to become city manager of Cincinnati.
+Her departure marks the latest in a string of top-level changes in the administration.
+Just last week, Finance Director Harry Black left his post after 2½ years to become city manager of Cincinnati.
 (See here for a list of two dozen senior administrators who have resigned or retired.)

 After Black’s new job was announced in the Cincinnati press, Rawlings-Blake quickly appointed Henry Raymond, deputy director of finance, to the director’s post, forsaking the process of undertaking another nationwide search for a new finance director.